 The key to a good Rasta pasta dish is the Jamaican jerk seasoning.
 Jerk seasoning is one of the signature spice mixes of the Caribbean.
 I prefer home-made jerk spice mix instead of buying the finished goods because I can add what I like and omit what I do not.
 For example, I do not like the sweetness of the traditional jerk seasoning, so I omit the sugar.

 This works well for me because I keep a variety of spices in my cupboard, and so I had all the component spices to make the jerk seasoning.
-If this is not the case for you, feel free to buy ready mix from the spice aisle in major supermarkets.
+If this is not the case for you, feel free to buy the ready mix.
+You can find it on Amazon and the spice aisle in major supermarkets.
 It is also quite common in Afro-Caribbean and Asian food stores.

 How To Prepare Rasta Pasta

 You can save time when preparing this salmon Rasta pasta by making the sauce while the pasta is cooking.
 Feel free to be creative with the vegetables, you can prepare a more nutritious dish by adding other vegetables with the peppers.

 This recipe is quite creamy, but if you prefer more liquid in your pasta, which will make it appear creamier, you can increase the coconut milk quantity to 1 cup.